Fieldstone Memory Care of Puyallup

 Pros

-• pro Fieldstone is described as the best choice for loved ones.
+• pro Fieldstone is described as the best choice for loved ones, with compassionate, patient, and genuinely loving staff.

-• pro The Fieldstone family is a rock of comfort for families and their loved ones.
+• pro The Fieldstone family is considered a rock of comfort for families, with residents well cared for.

 • pro The food is fresh and well prepared.